ValveSoftware/steam-runtime/doc/possible-designs.md

   * Libraries used by graphics driver come from:
     *first*(scout, host system)
-      - Note that this can easily break the graphics driver, which is why the 2018 behaviour is different.
+      - Note that this can easily break the graphics driver, which is why this behaviour is no longer offered.
 For example, the graphics driver will often require a newer `libgcc.so.1` than the one in scout.
   * Other libraries come from: *first*(scout, host system)